How to Achieve Your New Year’s Resolutions – Getting Ready for Jan 1st

 If you find that the task just came in at a 5 or lower, then you really need to go back to square one and explore WHY this change is IMPORTANT to YOU.

-We respond to visual cues, so you might want to consider creating a mood board that you’ll see everyday with pictures that are going to connect you to the ‘why’ for your change.
+We respond to visual cues, so you might want to consider creating a mood board that you’ll see every day with pictures that are going to connect you to the ‘why’ for your change.

 Put up pictures of you being fitter and thinner.
 Or pictures of who you’re doing this for; your parents or your partner or your children.
 Images of what you will achieve out of it; being more comfortable, more happy, more content.

 Let people know what you’re doing.
 Share your journey.
 It will inspire others and it will make you accountable for your own change.
 You can lead the revolution to prove that change is possible when you’re ready to make that change and you’re engaged with it in a meaningful way.

 These points are all going to help you leading up to December 31st and to achieve your New Year’s.

 Next time, we’ll explore what happens once January 1st hits to help you keep connected with the goal, stay on track and enjoy the benefits of change.